Everything you need to know when expanding your Singapore workforce

 For the first two children, the first eight weeks of compensation is covered by the employee and the balance will be reimbursed by the government.
 However, from the third child, all 16 weeks of maternity leave is reimbursed by the government.

-Working fathers are entitled to two weeks’ worth of Government-Paid Paternity Leave (GPPL) in Singapore.
+Working fathers are entitled to four weeks’ worth of Government-Paid Paternity Leave (GPPL) in Singapore as of January 1, 2024.
 The criteria are as follows:

 As a working father, an employee can apply to share up to four weeks of their spouse’s 16 weeks of Government-Paid Maternity Leave, subject to their spouse’s agreement.